misaka15204/modular/README.md

-# The error distribution under the condition of zero ablation on task CC1
+# The error distribution under the condition of zero ablation on task CC1 (Sample size 912)

 | Model/Case of Error  | Revert to Modular Addition (%) | Error on Modular Addition (%) |  Fail to Output a Number (%) |
 |---------|---------------------------------------------|---------------------------------------------|------------------------------------------|